sshashank124/configurer/README.md

 ```

 ### Templates
 A template is a copy of a resource configuration file for a specific program with placeholders in place of values to be populated using the `CONFIG_FILE`.
 All templates must be stored within the `TEMPLATES_DIR` directory.
 The name of the template file can be arbitrary as the name of the final generated file will be specified within the template file.
-All templates need to start with a section of parameters (in the form of `key = value`) for `styler` to use.
+All templates need to start with a section of parameters (in the form of `key = value`) for `configurer` to use.
 Currently there are two required template parameters:

  1. `destination`: to specify where to save the generated file
  2. `executable`: to specify whether or not to make the file executable (such as in the case of `.sh` files)